Hidden Dreams

 “They communicate with us by giving us a waking dream of pictures and feelings.

-“They expect us to completely understand what they’re telling us.”
+“They expect us to completely understand what they’re telling us, and seem surprised when we misunderstand them.”

 “We’ve asked them why they left us many times,” he says.